USEPA/WNTR/documentation/users.rst

 ------------------

-EPA and Sandia started collaborating on research related to water security in 2003, with a Sandia funded LDRD project focused on computational methods to detect chem-bio attacks.
+EPA and Sandia started collaborating on research related to water security in 2003, with a Sandia funded Laboratory Directed Research and Development (LDRD) project focused on computational methods to detect chem-bio attacks.
 The collaboration has since been funded under an Interagency Agreement between EPA and Sandia.
 Several open-source software packages have been developed by the team, including:

 * Canary: https://github.com/USEPA/CANARY
+* Threat Ensemble Vulnerability Assessment and Sensor Placement Optimization Tool (TEVA-SPOT): https://github.com/USEPA/TEVA-SPOT-Toolkit
 * Water Security Toolkit (WST): https://github.com/USEPA/Water-Security-Toolkit
 * Water Network Tool for Resilience (WNTR): https://github.com/USEPA/WNTR

 The following publications were published as part of the EPA/Sandia Interagency Agreement or related projects.
+Additional funding for WNTR has been provided by the Department of Energy (DOE),
+Environmental Security Technology Certification Program (ESTCP), and Sandia's LDRD Resilient Energy Systems (RES) Mission Campaign.

 .. dropdown:: **EPA/Sandia Publications**